bcakescw/Milestone-Project-1/README.md

 - Pointerevents were used

 **Unfinished Functionality**
-Tried to get a reset button to work but the evenlistener would not work.
+Have a reset button that works, when clicked.
+Once a match is made and the reset button is clicked, the cards will turn to their blank side.
+The bug is that the cards are supposed to randomize again and be clickable.
+They do not randomize, and the onces that match are no longer clickable.